Constraining the orbital eccentricity of inspiralling compact binary systems with Advanced LIGO

 \item Systematic parameter bias is also investigated via a Bayesian MCMC approach for a GW151226-like system, showing a clear and significant bias for $e_0 \gtrsim 0.12$.
 The predicted bias agrees very well with calculations based on the Cutler-Vallisneri formalism~\cite{cutler-vallisneri-systematicerrors-PRD2007}. \end{enumerate}

 The remainder of this paper provides the details of the analysis and additional results.
 Section \ref{sec:waveform} discusses the details of our waveform model.
-It also provides a pedagogic discussion of how cosmological redshift affects the waveform, as well as explicit formulas for computing signal-to-noise ratios and frequency termination conditions.
+It also provides explicit formulas for computing signal-to-noise ratios and frequency termination conditions.
 Section \ref{sec:eccchirp} introduces the notion of the eccentric chirp mass parameter and derives it from the GW phasing in the small-eccentricity limit.
 Section \ref{sec:fisher} reviews the Fisher matrix parameter estimation formalism in detail, including the Cutler-Vallisneri \cite{cutler-vallisneri-systematicerrors-PRD2007} method for computing systematic errors.
 Approximate analytic scaling laws for both statistical and systematic errors are also provided.
 Section \ref{sec:statistical} presents our results for the statistical errors, focusing on the errors in the eccentricity parameter $e_0$.
 Errors and correlations in the other intrinsic system parameters are also discussed there.
 Section \ref{sec:systematic} discusses our Fisher-Cutler-Vallisneri (FCV) results for systematic parameter errors.
 Section \ref{sec:mcmc} reviews our Bayesian MCMC calculations, and discusses their application to computing statistical and systematic errors.
 We also provide a quantitative comparison between the Bayesian MCMC and FCV approaches.
 Section \ref{sec:degen} explains the observed degeneracy between the chirp mass and eccentricity, via both analytical and numerical investigations using the Bayesian MCMC and Fisher matrix approaches.
 Section \ref{sec:concl} briefly discusses some implications and conclusions of our work.
-Three appendices discuss the calculations shown in Table~\ref{tab:eccevol}, formulas for the inspiral termination frequency, and some additional Fisher matrix results (including a discussion of parameter correlations).
+Four appendices discuss (i) the calculations shown in Table~\ref{tab:eccevol}, (ii) how cosmological redshift affects the waveform, (iii) formulas for the inspiral termination frequency, and (iv) some additional Fisher matrix results, including a discussion of parameter correlations.